Introduction: image quality

 Olympus OM-D E-M1 Mark II: 34,000 electrons (20Mpx) Micro 4/3

-This conflicts with the resolution of the sensor, since at higher resolution there will be more density of cells per unit area and therefore less area per cell.
+This conflicts with the sensor’s resolution since at higher resolution, there will be more density of cells per unit area and therefore less area per cell.

-That is, given a sensor size, for example APS-C format, the higher the resolution (megapixels), the lower the overall performance at cell level: each pixel in the image will have on average more noise compared to sensors with lower resolution.
+That is, given sensor size, for example, APS-C format, the higher the resolution (megapixels), the lower the overall performance at cell level: each pixel in the image will have, on average more noise compared to sensors with lower resolution.

 Let’s see a simple example assuming two sensors.
-Each cell of the sensor A is four times larger (area) each cell in the sensor B .
+Each cell of sensor A is four times larger (area) each cell in sensor B.

-Imagine that we need to take a photo of a low light scene with a very limited exposure time (typical situation where we have to raise ISO to get a proper ‘exposure’).
+Imagine that we need to take a photo of a low-light scene with a minimal exposure time (a typical situation where we have to raise ISO to get a proper exposure).